stormid/components/packages/validate/README.md

 ## API

-Validate.init returns an array of instances.
+validate() returns an array of instances.
 Each instance exposes the interface
 ```
 {
     validate